In Defense of the Founders

 From the Declaration of Independence: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.--That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed, --That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government, laying its foundation on such principles and organizing its powers in such form, as to them shall seem most likely to effect their Safety and Happiness.”

-This statement was not an acceptance of slavery, denial of women’s right to vote, or sanction of any other form or discrimination.
-Instead it was a commitment to securing the God given rights of all people, equally, without regard to race, gender, or any other basis for discrimination.
-At the time, the term “men” was commonly used to refer to “mankind” or humanity—not just to distinguish male from female.
+This statement was not an acceptance of slavery, denial of women’s right to vote, or sanction of any other form of discrimination.
+Instead, it was a commitment to securing the God-given rights of all people, equally, without regard to race, gender, or any other basis for discrimination.
+At the time, the term “men” was commonly used to refer to “mankind” or humanity—not just to distinguish males from females.
 However, the founders recognized that the “just power of government” was derived from the “consent of the governed,” and they simply did not have the consent of the people of the colonies to abolish slavery or grant women the right to vote at that time.
-They stated clearly that when any form of government failed to secure the unalienable and equal right of all, it is the rights of the people to alter or abolish it and establish a new government that they deem most likely to secure their “safety and happiness.”
-They made sure the government could be altered in the future by amending the constitution.
+They stated clearly that when any form of government failed to secure the unalienable and equal right of all, it is the right of the people to alter or abolish it and establish a new government that they deem most likely to secure their “safety and happiness.”
+They made sure the government could be altered in the future by amending the Constitution.

 The U.S. Constitution also lays out an aspirational agenda for future generations of Americans.
 It clearly identifies the basic functions and organizational structure of the U.S. government and its responsibility for continual self-reflection, -renewal, and -regeneration.
 The preamble states the basic functions of the U.S. government are to be carried out by those with responsibility for the processes of governance: “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.”